Monkeys

 "Susan Minot's funny, wry and profoundly moving novel of a large and gawky family in Massachusetts is full of quiet surprises....
 Minot is masterful at showing us the chaos of a young family forming and reforming itself.
 But it is the absolute simplicity of her observation--always selective, often eccentric--that astounds us for its clarity time after time."--San Francisco Chronicle

-SUSAN MINOT is an award-winning novelist, short-story writer, poet, and screenwriter.
+Susan Minot is an award-winning novelist, short-story writer, poet, and screenwriter.
 Her first novel, Monkeys, was published in a dozen countries and won the Prix Femina Étranger in France.
-Her novel Evening was a worldwide best seller and became a major motion picture.
-She received her MFA from Columbia University and lives with her daughter in New York City and on an island off the coast of Maine.
+Her novel Evening was a worldwide bestseller and became a major motion picture.
+Her ninth book, published in 2024, is the novel Don't Be a Stranger about a woman searching for herself as a mother and a lover.
+She teaches at Stony Brook University in the Graduate Writing Program, and lives in New York City and on an island in Maine.
 View titles by Susan Minot

 About